 A popular and very central venue right by Dereham Market Place memorial.
 Nearest car park is the main Cherry Tree car park with free parking all day.

-This is a brand new venue for the Blues Festival this year and we are excited to announce that the cricket club will be serving up a barbecue on the Friday evening with live music from 8.30pm from the fantastic Mr Robin Bibi and his band.
+Dereham Cricket Club became a venue for the blues festival for the first time in 2019 and had a sensational evening of it, with barbecue, bar and fantastic crowd-pleasing live (and loud) blues music from Robin Bibi and his band .
 The cricket club is based in a lovely setting off the Norwich Road, next to the fire station, just 350 metres from the level crossing.
-There is a small amount of parking in the access lane, but if you bring a car you may have to find parking on nearby streets.
+There is a small amount of parking on site.
+In 2020 the Cricket Club will offer pitches for a limited number of camper vans.
 There is a ramp giving access for wheelchair users into the club-house and bar, but the live music event and barbecue will be outside, weather permitting.

 Dereham Memorial Hall is rapidly becoming established as the major venue for a whole range of arts and entertainment events in central Norfolk!
 From meditation workshops to music and dance classes, the refurbished main hall is also a great venue for an extensive all year round programme of theatre, music and family entertainment.
 The Memorial Hall has wheelchair access.

-This year the Friends of Dereham Memorial Hall will once again host the opening concert with the shining new star of Texas Blues, Hamilton Loomis on Wednesday 10th July 2019.
-Tickets for this opening concert, including Ron Sayer and the Shunters in support, are £20 each, selling fast and available from this link.
-Don't miss out on your chance to catch this amazing up and coming talent of the American Blues scene on one of his very few concerts in the UK this year.
+This year the Friends of Dereham Memorial Hall will once again host the opening concert with the amazing show-stopping boogie-woogie keyboard artist, Mr Mike Sanchez and his band, the Portions.
+This is an event not to be missed and the concert will open with the lovely 'When Rivers Meet' as a complete contrast.
+Tickets for this opening concert are £25 each, selling fast and available from this link.
+Don't miss out on your chance to catch this incredible and sought-after artist on one of his very few concerts in the UK this year.

 The Gemini pub and restaurant has long been a favourite with locals and is less than half a mile from the town centre.
 Under new management, it has an extensive menu served in a large, welcoming restaurant.
 It is family friendly, with a very large garden and well equipped children's play area.
 It also has ample parking and a permanent ramp from the car park into the building for wheelchair users.